 The business recovery team is able to help in a variety of circumstances.
-Anthony Harris, Sue Roscoe and Lawrence King are Licensed Insolvency Practitioners regulated by the ICAEW.
+Lawrence King and Milan Vuceljic are Licensed Insolvency Practitioners regulated by the ICAEW.

 Between them they have many years of experience advising and acting on behalf of creditors, and insolvent companies.